Kortright Road East Traffic Calming

 Traffic calming is to be considered when residents complain.
 How many people requested a traffic calming action?
 What is the cost of this specific study?

-Bob.armstrong1 asked about 1 year ago
+Bob.armstrong1 asked over 1 year ago

 When there is any resident concern for speed management, we verify and assess the claim through data collection and research before initiating any traffic calming measures.
 As recent as January, Guelph became a Vision Zero community which shifted our scope from traditional roadway safety measures to a more elevated strategy that aims to prevent serious injuries and fatalities.
 The final cost of this project has not yet been confirmed, however, historically improvements such as these fall well within the road safety budget approved by city council.